rachaelbabister/blush-bakes-blog/TESTING.md

 Chrome Developer Tools has been extremely useful to bug the code and inform me where things may have been going wrong.

-I used the W3C Validator to check my HTML and CSS source code, JSHint to check any JavaScript code, CI Python Linter for Python code, and also LightHouse within Chrome Developer Tools to test the performance and accessibility.
+I used the W3C Validator to check my HTML and CSS source code, JSHint to check any JavaScript code, and also LightHouse within Chrome Developer Tools to test the performance and accessibility.
 These are explained in more detail below.

 - - -